k4n3d4-sh0t4r0/PlayerLogPLugin-RusherHack/README.md

 # RusherHack PlayerLog Plugin

-Rusherhack plugin that log all player encounters in a log file and display them in the chat
+Rusherhack plugin that log all player encounters in a log file and display them in the chat (doesn't work on 2b2t for the moment)

 # Features